cwimpy/swamp2/content/authors/lkw/_index.md

 - Principal Investigators
 ---

-Laron K. Williams joined the political science department at Missouri in 2011 after spending two years at Texas Tech University.
-He has a Ph.D. from Texas A&M University and a B.S. from the University of Nebraska at Kearney.
-Dr. Williams’ research interests include examining political behavior in advanced democracies, creating methods to improve substantive interpretation of empirical models, and exploring the domestic political consequences of foreign policy.
-His research has been published in the *American Journal of Political Science*, *Political Analysis*, the *Journal of Politics*, *International Studies Quarterly*, and the *British Journal of Political Science*, among others.
+I'm Professor and Director of Graduate Studies in the Truman School of Government and Public Affairs at the University of Missouri.
+My research examines voting behavior, party competition, spatial econometrics, and interpretation practices.
+My research has been published in the *American Journal of Political Science*, *Political Analysis*, the *Journal of Politics*, *International Studies Quarterly*, and the *British Journal of Political Science*, among others.